Phasellus ultrices ligula vitae velit aliquam porta. Integer id vehicula velit.

 About the authors

 Greg Thurman- Greg Thurman (left) is a professional engineer with over 20 years in the agriculture and wastewater treatment industry.
-Previously the Executive Director of Valmont Water Management Group in China, he now serves as Principal Engineer in Cascade Earth Sciences and lives in Oregon.
+Previously the Executive Director of Valmont Water Management Group in China, he now serves as Principal Engineer for Valley Science and Engineering and lives in Oregon.